Rathetsu/stack-o-ezzat/README.md

 # StackO'Ezzat

-The project is a community-driven Q&amp;A platform inspired by Stack Overflow, built with Next.js for seamless navigation, styled using TailwindCSS and Shadcn for a modern UI, and integrated with Sentry for robust error monitoring and reliability.
+The project is a Q&A platform inspired by Stack Overflow, built with Next.js, styled using TailwindCSS and Shadcn, and integrated with Sentry for robust error monitoring and reliability and features AI answering and smart recommendation algorithms.